Peer-to-Peer Fundraising 101 | The Ultimate Nonprofit Guide

 Read more about choosing the best fundraising platform for your nonprofit in our blog post here.

 While unique, out-of-the-box events may be fun, be mindful when selecting a campaign.
-If the peer-to-peer fundraising campaign theme relates to your organization, your message will ring louder and stick longer.
+If the peer-to-peer fundraising campaign story connects fundraisers and donors with your organization, your message will ring louder and stick longer.

 This is a good time to think about your audience!
 Think about the people in your network and the people you would like to add to your network.
 These days, many people are engulfed in busyness.
 Activities that people want to participate in, that give them a rest from “being busy” or provide a sense of purpose, are the most successful.